ANALYSIS-No tests, no problem? Experts question new U.S. CDC policy on COVID isolation period

 By Julie Steenhuysen

-CHICAGO, Dec 29 (Reuters) - New U.S. rules that halve the isolation period for asymptomatic COVID-19 infections lack safeguards that could result in even more infections as the nation faces a record surge driven by the Omicron variant, disease experts said.
+CHICAGO, Dec 29 (Reuters) - New government rules that halve the isolation period for asymptomatic coronavirus infections lack safeguards that could result in even more infections as the United States faces a record surge driven by the Omicron variant, disease experts said.

 This week the U.S. Centers for Disease Control and Prevention reduced the recommended isolation period for people with asymptomatic COVID to five days, down from 10, after which they are asked to wear masks for an additional five days.
 The agency cited the extremely rapid spread of Omicron, which could force many more workers across industries to remain home in the coming weeks, even if they are not ill or infectious.